 Many people wear gloves when they are cleaning.
-However, what should you wear when you are cleaning a hoarder's house?
-There are many factors to consider when cleaning a hoarder's house.
-Here are some safety tips to help you become more prepared when helping to clean a hoarder's house.
+However, what should you wear when you are cleaning a hoarder's house /hoarder-cleaning-columbia-sc?
+There are many factors to consider when cleaning a home for someone who has a hoarding disorder.
+Here are some safety tips to help you become more prepared when you are helping a hoarder..

 1. Disposable Masks - In most hoarder's houses, air quality is low and dust can be high.
 Mold and mildew spores can be present and become airborne as work progresses.
 Excessive dust and dust mites are normally present.
 Generally, a disposable mask is recommended when working in a hoarder's house.
 However, if the mask does not fit properly, then the airborne particles can be inhaled, contributing to health issues such as headaches and respiratory infections.
 You should always choose a disposable mask appropriate for the environment you are working in.
 The greater the potential for airborne particles, the greater the need for better respiratory protection.
 Disposable masks with a single stretchable string provide some protection, but N95 disposable masks provide excellent protection.
 N95 masks typically have 2 stretchable strings for better support and typically have a metal strap at the top of the nose which can be easily adjusted to conform to the user.

 2. Gloves - Gloves are a no-brainer when it comes to cleaning.
 However, are you wearing the right kind of gloves?
-Depending on the environment, disposable vinyl, latex, rubber, or nitrile gloves may not be enough.
+Depending on the environment, disposable vinyl, latex, rubber, or nitrile gloves may not be enough when providing hoarder help.
 Disposable gloves are great when you need to protect your skin from chemical contact, but what happens when you are dealing with broken glass, nails, needles, or other sharp items that can pierce the gloves?
 Combining work gloves over disposable gloves gives you better protection from both chemicals and from sharp items.

 3. Glasses/Goggles - When working with chemicals, it is recommended that contact lenses are removed due to the potential of chemical exposure to the contact lens.
 Glasses offer a certain level of eye protection when working with cleaning chemicals but when excessive dust is present in a room or house, consider using goggles over the glasses.
 Protective goggles can prevent dust and chemicals from coming in contact with the eyes from all directions when properly used.